rlouvet/insight-project/README.md

 |---|---|---|---|
 |1515764691|1|28|False|

 The last column `IsResolved` is a flag that equals `True` when the customer acknowledges that the webpage he read helped him solve his support case.
+This flag is a signal that ends a customer browsing path.

 ![Example of Customer Support Website Acknowledgment](/images/customer_support_website_acknowledgment_cropped.png "Example  of customer support website acknowledgment")